sodalabsab/scalingcloud/README.md

 This repository uses **GitHub Actions** to automate "Lab" setups.
 Instead of manually clicking in the portal, you will run workflows that deploy infrastructure code (Bicep) for you.

 ### How to Run a Lab (Deploy Infrastructure)
+**CRITICAL: Push Lab 1 First!**
+Labs 3, 4, and 5 *depend* on the container image from Lab 1.
+Before running any lab deployment:
+1. Navigate to `lab1/` code.
+2. Make a small change (or just push the folder).
+3. Ensure the **`Build and push application`** workflow runs successfully.
+*Without this, your Azure Container Apps will fail to start because they cannot find the image.*

 The workflow `Lab Bicep Deployment` handles the infrastructure creation for Labs 3, 4, and 5.

 1. Navigate to the **Actions** tab in your GitHub repository.